craftingcity/RollHighOrDie/Core Rules/Character Rules/Surviving.md

 If you Rest for 8 or more hours, you lose one stack of the 'Exhausted' [[Condition]] or you gain the 'Well Rested' [[Condition]] if you have no 'Exhausted' stacks.

-If you Rest for more than 4 hours, but less than 8, you experience no mechanical benefit or detr.
+If you Rest for more than 4 hours, but less than 8, you experience no mechanical benefit or detriment.

 If you Rest for less than 4 hours, you gain one stack of the 'Exhausted' [[Condition]].